Fair Policy Targeting: Fair Targeting: Estimation

 Combining such constraints, it directly follows that $\hat{\pi}_\lambda$ satisfies Equation \eqref{eqn:pp} if and only if

-Constraints (A), (C), (E) are mixed-integer linear constraints, while Constraint (B) is quadratic.
-However, notice that we can further simplify (B) as a linear constraint at the expense of introducing additional $N n$ binary variables and $2 N n$ additional constraints (e.g., see \citealt{wolsey1999integer, viviano2019policy}).
+Here, $\mathbf{\Gamma}_{d,s}$ is the vector of $\Gamma_{d,s, i}$ defined in Equation \eqref{eqn:gamma}.
+Constraints (B) and (C) state that the resulting policy is (approximately) Pareto optimal, or, equivalently, it maximizes a weighted combination of groups' welfare for \textit{some} $\alpha_j$.
+Constraints (A), (C), (E) are (mixed-integer) linear constraints, while Constraint (B) is quadratic.
+Notice that we can further simplify (B) as a linear constraint at the expense of introducing additional $N n$ binary variables and $2 N n$ additional constraints (e.g., see \citealt{wolsey1999integer, viviano2019policy}).
 Finally, (D) is either linear or quadratic for deterministic assignments and linear probability models.
-Hence the objective admits a MIQP representation whenever $\widehat{\mathcal{V}}_n(\pi)$ admits linear representation in $\pi$, which we discuss for several examples in the following section.
+Hence the objective admits a MIQP representation whenever $\widehat{\mathcal{V}}_n(\pi)$ admits linear representation in $\pi$, as discussed in the following section.
+Note that the solution to the optimization problem might not be unique, depending on the function class.
+However, non-uniqueness does not affect theoretical properties in Section \ref{sec:4}.

+\begin{rem}[Computational complexity] The complexity of the optimization problem depends on the policy function class.
+For discrete covariates, in Section \ref{sec:complexity} we show that the problem can be solved as a \textit{sequence} of linear programs, for which algorithms that returns exact solutions in polynomial time exist; e.g., \citealt{karmarkar1984new}.
+For the maximum score and the optimal tree, researchers may rely on existing algorithms such as the branch and bound \citep{wolsey1999integer}, efficiently computed by existing software; e.g., GUROBI and CPLEX.
+However, their worst-case scalability may grow exponentially with the sample size, similarly to what discussed in the policy learning literature \citep{zhou2018offline, KitagawaTetenov_EMCA2018}.
+One solution for the optimal tree is to use an exhaustive search method \citep{zhou2018offline}, which, we show in Section \ref{sec:numerics} is feasible for a moderately large sample size also for our program.
+For the maximum score, researchers may instead use the early termination strategy, which we study in Section \ref{sec:complexity}. \end{rem}